From the Editors

 The end of the nineteenth century and beginning of the twentieth century were decisive years in British asymmetric warfare in its colonies and against colonial rebels.
 Those years were significant not only because of the consolidation of colonial war-fighting doctrine, as enshrined in Major General Charles Callwell’s Small Wars: Their Principles and Practice, but also because there emerged for the first time a concerted anti-war movement in the Metropole, which ...Keep Reading »

-Laleh Khalili is a senior lecturer in the Politics of the Modern Middle East at the School of Oriental and African Studies.
+Laleh Khalili is Professor of the Politics of the Modern Middle East at the School of Oriental and African Studies.
 She is the author of Time in the Shadows: Confinement in Counterinsurgencies and Heroes and Martyrs of Palestine: The Politics of National Commemoration.
 She is also the co-editor (with Jillian Schwedler) of Policing and Prisons in the Middle East: Formations of Coercion.